I’m having trouble implementing shadow mapping for directional lights (lights with a light direction but no defined position; such as the sun).

 Z_NEAR is 0.1f and Z_FAR is 100.0f.

-- For glm::ortho, I understand the first four parameters define the bounding box but does the 5th and 6th argument have to be relative to them or are they constant throughout the program?
+- For glm::ortho, I understand the first four parameters define the bounding box but does the 5th and 6th argument have to be in the same dimensions or are they constant throughout the program?

 - When constructing the view matrix, I run into issues when the camera is far off from the center, say 150 units +X and there are objects there that needs to be shadowed.
 How do I specify the position properly?
 If I use the camera position as the position to LookAt(), the shadows will appear to move around when the camera is moving aswell…